deniafe/manage-me/README.md

 ## How to run this project in a local development machine
 * Make sure you install node modules using `yarn` command
 * Make sure you have docker running
+* You can edit the .env files in the project or leave as is (OPTIONAL)
 * Run the following commands
 ## Installation